bkhnk48/bcp-mapf-/README.md

 -------

 BCP is invented by Edward Lam with assistance from Pierre Le Bodic, Daniel Harabor and Peter J. Stuckey.
 Edward can be reached at [ed-lam.com](https://ed-lam.com).

+Nguyen Tien Thanh clones the code and modifies by myself